Forescout/project-memoria-advisories/README.md

 # project-memoria-advisories

-This repository has a list of advisories in relation to project memoria ([AMNESIA:33](https://www.forescout.com/research-labs/amnesia33/), [NUMBER:JACK](https://www.forescout.com/company/blog/numberjack-forescout-research-labs-finds-nine-isn-generation-vulnerabilities-affecting-tcpip-stacks/), [NAME:WRECK](https://www.forescout.com/research-labs/namewreck/)) vulnerabilities.
+This repository contains a list of security advisories issued by device vendors in response to vulnerabilities discovered in [Project Memoria](https://www.forescout.com/research-labs/project-memoria/).

-DISCLAIMER: this list is not exhaustive, there might be other advisories that are not here.
+While Forescout Research Labs works to keep this list updated, it may not be complete.
+Several vendors are still investigating whether they are affected by these vulnerabilities and there may be other issued advisories that we are not aware of.